humblerookie/android-crux/README.md

 # android-crux
-Fundamental architecture for android apps which includes the core elements like
+A boiler plate architecture for android apps which includes the core elements.

 ##Primary Features

   - Minimal libraries needed to be up and running
-  - A MVVM architecture
+  - A MVP architecture
   - Test sets UI and Unit
   - Dependency Injection with Dagger
   - RX Android

 ##Secondaries

-  - naming conventions for resources
   - project organization
   - obfuscation model
+  - naming conventions